 1. White Sturgeon

 The white sturgeon is, without a doubt, the largest fish in the Columbia River.
 In fact, it’s the largest fish in all of North America!
-These ancient relics have been on the earth for millions of years and are often considered “living fossils”.
-They generally live along the west coast of the US, although their greatest population density is within the Columbia River Basin.
+These ancient relics have been on the earth for millions of years and are often considered “living fossils.”
+They generally live along the west coast of the U.S., although their greatest population density is within the Columbia River Basin.

-At their largest, white sturgeon are known to grow 20 feet long and weigh up to 2,000 lbs, tipping the scales in their respective regions.
+At their largest, white sturgeon are known to grow 20 feet long and weigh up to 2,000 pounds, tipping the scales in their respective regions.
 Since they can live upwards of 100 years, these fish have a long time to mature and can grow to certifiable giants.

 2. King Salmon

 The largest species of salmon in the world is the king salmon, otherwise known as the Chinook salmon.
 These fish are born in freshwater but make their way to the ocean for most of their lives.
 When it’s time to reproduce, they head back to the place they were born, mate, and die off.
-This process is known as a “salmon run” and results in millions of salmon heading through the river systems at certain points in the year.
+This process is known as a salmon run and results in millions of salmon heading through the river systems at certain points in the year.

-King salmon can grow incredibly large, with the biggest individuals topping out near 5 feet long and weighing 126 lbs.
+King salmon can grow incredibly large, with the biggest individuals topping out near 5 feet long and weighing 126 pounds.
 Although they aren’t as large as the sturgeon, they are the largest salmon species in the world.